apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Rory McIlroy's US Open choke will 'haunt' him: Nick Faldo**
+**Russia’s Putin to visit North Korea in rare trip as anti-West alignment deepens**

-You can read more about it [here](https://nypost.com/2024/06/17/sports/rory-mcilroys-us-open-choke-will-haunt-him-nick-faldo/).
+You can read more about it [here](https://www.cnn.com/2024/06/17/asia/north-korea-russia-putin-visit-intl-hnk/index.html).

 ## Requirements
 - Python 3.8